Accounting irregularities, undisclosed tax investigations, auditor shuffling, poison pill to protect short sellers: welcome to Ebix.

 - Ebix CEO Robin Raina is entitled to a massive payout in the event of an acquisition at the expense of shareholders.
 This poison pill protects short-sellers from takeovers by attaching an unreasonable premium to the company.
 This arrangement and its predecessor are currently subject of ongoing shareholder litigation.

-- The company’s debt-fuelled acquisition binge in India was originally intended to create and list an Indian payments entity.
-This appears to have turned into an unfocused rollup, with more and more scattered businesses being added to the Ebix stable.
+- The company’s debt-fueled acquisition binge in India was originally intended to create and list an Indian payments entity.
+This appears to have turned into an unfocused roll-up, with more and more scattered businesses being added to the Ebix stable.
 Despite these additions, Ebix does not break out its revenues from these disparate income streams.

 - Ebix’s has been subject to an undisclosed tax audit by the Australian Taxation Office since 2016, we believe due to the transfer of Telstra eBusiness Exchange assets to Ebix Singapore, and non-arm’s length transactions.